 - A list which could be accessed in a multithreaded context.
-Major properties/functions of my ObservableCollectionMt do modify this list directly.
-Major properties/functions are the same as a regular ObservableCollection.
-Some functions that could potentially be thread unsafe are clearly indicated.
+Major properties/functions of a regular collection are supported.
+Major properties/functions are the same as a regular collection.
+Some functions that could potentially be thread unsafe are clearly indicated (start with 'Unsafe').

 I found a few things but never exactly what I wanted.
 This is why I’m writing this article now.
 I took a look at: http://www.codeproject.com/KB/dotnet/MTObservableCollection.aspx (Paul Ortiz solution).
 And also http://powercollections.codeplex.com/.
 They weren’t what I expected.
 I also had some concerns about the first link (explained later).